thephpleague/glide/1.0/config/advanced-usage.md

 // Get the source path for an image public function getSourcePath($path)

-// Get the source path for an image with the prefix public function getSourcePathWithoutPrefix($path)

 // Check if a source file exists public function sourceFileExists($path)
 ~~~